Python's yield from keyword

-I'm two weeks into a protracted break from school—a 6-week long holiday before term 2 commences—so I picked up a free online MIT IAP 4-week course in C and C++, and finally started a couple Python courses I bought about a year ago from TalkPython taught by Mike Kennedy.
-They're admittedly a little basic for my level of Python now, but I'm still learning some Pythonic fundamentals I missed as well as reinforcing good habits so it's been a sound investment of my extra free time while on term break.
-I completed the first course in a week, which involved building ten apps that each focused on a core Python concept—such as list comprehensions, generators, file IO, OOP (e.g., classes, inheritance, polymorphism), recursion, lambdas, etc.—and highlighted the syntactic sugar Python provides for a lot of common programming scenarios that greatly reduce the amount of code needed.
-Not only does this make your source code look better, but less code reduces bug potential and simplifies code review so it's a win-win all around.
-In particular, it enlightened me to the yield from keyword—that was introduced in 3.4, I believe, with PEP 380—that opens up a lot of possibilities.
-It basically allows you to delegate generator responsibilities along a pipeline of chained sub-generators till you're ready to have your task terminate, return a value, process some data, or whatever it is your coroutine is designed to perform.
-I found the implementation in the course app interesting enough to do some further research which led me to David Beazley's presentation at PyCon 2014.
-It really is some mind blowing stuff!
-And unsurprisingly forms a lot of the basis of asyncio in Python.
-I encourage you to at least read through the slides and code examples—but the entire 3-hour talk is well worth the time.
+I'm two weeks into a protracted break from school—a 6-week long holiday before term 2 commences—so I picked up a free online MIT IAP 4-week course in C and C++, and finally started a couple Python courses I bought about a year ago from TalkPython; both taught by Mike Kennedy.
+They're admittedly a little elementary for anyone not new to Python, but I'm still discovering some Pythonic fundamentals I missed as well as reinforcing good habits so it's been a sound investment of free time while on term break.
+I completed the first course in a week, which involved building ten apps that each focused on a core Python concept—such as, inter alia, list comprehensions, generators, file IO, OOP (e.g., classes, inheritance, polymorphism), recursion, and lambdas—and highlighted the syntactic sugar Python provides for many common programming scenarios, markedly reducing the amount of code needed for the given task.
+Not only does this make source code more aesthetic and manageable, but less code improves bug susceptibility and simplifies code review so it's a win-win all around.
+In particular, I was enlightened to the yield from keyword that was introduced in Python 3.4 with PEP 380 and has many applications.
+It enables chaining generator responsibilities along a delegate pipeline of sub-generators till you're ready to terminate the task, return a value, process some data, or whatever it is your coroutine is designed to perform.
+Its implementation in some of the course apps was interesting enough to conduct further research, which led to David Beazley's brilliant presentation at PyCon 2014.
+The talk's profound insights showcased its powerful versatility that, unsurprisingly, forms much of the basis of asyncio.
+I encourage you to at least read through the slides and code examples—but the entire 3-hour talk is well worth your time.

-def search(path, pattern): for root, _, files in os.walk(path): for file in files: file_path = os.path.join(root, file) yield from parse(file_path, pattern) def parse(file, term): MatchFound = collections.namedtuple("MatchFound", "file, line, col,\ text") with open(file) as f: for idx, line in enumerate(f, 1): if line.lower().find(term) >= 0: m = MatchFound( file=file, line=idx, col=line.lower().find(term) + 1, text=line.strip(), ) yield m
+def search(path, pattern): for root, _, files in os.walk(path): for file in files: filename = os.path.join(root, file) yield from parse(filename, pattern) def parse(file, term): MatchFound = collections.namedtuple("MatchFound", "file, line, col,\ text") with open(file) as f: for idx, line in enumerate(f, 1): if line.lower().find(term) >= 0: m = MatchFound( file=file, line=idx, col=line.lower().find(term) + 1, text=line.strip(), ) yield m

-import os, sys, termios, time, tty def charkey(): fd = sys.stdin.fileno() oldset = termios.tcgetattr(fd) try: tty.setraw(fd) ck = sys.stdin.read(1) finally: termios.tcsetattr(fd, termios.TCSADRAIN, oldset) return ck
+import os, sys, termios, time, tty def getkey(): fd = sys.stdin.fileno() oldset = termios.tcgetattr(fd) try: tty.setraw(fd) ck = sys.stdin.read(1) finally: termios.tcsetattr(fd, termios.TCSADRAIN, oldset) return ck

-As part of the datetime unit, the course suggests building a simple Pomodoro timer, and I thought about adding the feature to pause and resume the timer during a work interval with any key press, which led me to this solution using only the standard library.
-You can pass the returned character to ord() and run it through either a series of if-elif statements or a dictionary to produce the desired response; such as (p)ause and (r)esume, for example.
-I've built the Pomodoro timer, at least as it pertains to the unit's learning outcomes—utilising datetime and not just time—but haven't yet added the pause and resume functionality; I'll share it once I do.
+As part of the datetime unit, the course suggests building a simple Pomodoro timer, where I thought about adding a pause and resume feature that could be activated by pressing a key during work or rest intervals.
+I subsequently discovered this solution using only the standard library.
+You can pass the entered character to ord() and run it through either a series of if-elif statements or a dictionary to produce the desired response; such as (p)ause and (r)esume, for example.
+I've built the Pomodoro timer according to the unit specifications and learning outcomes (i.e., utilising datetime and not only time), but haven't yet added the pause and resume functionality; I might share it once I do.
 I use the Pomodoro technique in my own studies and have found it a highly effective tactic when used as part of a broader studying strategy.